-Unbreaking is like a better version of Mending, as it adds a chance that your usage won’t decrease the durability of your sword and the stats behind that chance increase per each upgrade.
+Unbreaking is like a better version of Mending, as it adds a chance that your usage won’t decrease the durability of your sword, and the stats behind that chance increase with each upgrade.

 It does not make your swords invincible and they will still be damaged, but it greatly prolongs how much you can use them and unlike Mending, it won’t require you to farm a lot of XP orbs to earn durability.